One Room Challenge {Week 3} – Designing the IKEA Algot Closet System

 - IKEA has 3 different depths of products (7 1/8″, 15″ and 22 3/4″).
 When you measure the depth of your closet, keep those measurements in mind.
 We went with 15″ depth for ours because it’s a walk-in closet and the 15″ goes basically from the back of the wall right to the door frame.

 - IKEA has 3 different widths for each of the closet sections (15 3/4″, 23 5/8″, and 31 1/2″).
 So, there are TONS of different combinations you can use in any space.
-I found that the best width for using the most products in 23 5/8.
+I found that the best width for using most products is 23 5/8.
 The bins/baskets can’t be used in either the smaller or larger width.

 (We will get more into the measurements in the next section!)

-In true IKEA fashion, all of the “pieces” of the Algot system come sold separately.
-And there are 20 billion pieces, of course 😉 Rather than try to design the space in stores with the kids trying to find something to break, you can design the entire closet (seriously the whole thing) on IKEA’s website.
+Rather than try to design the space in stores with the kids trying to find something to break, you can design the entire closet (seriously the whole thing) on IKEA’s website.

 Then, you can get a printable shopping list, go to the store and pick everything up!
 Amazing, right?!